smaurice101/readthedocs/docs/source/index.rst

 ===================================

 .. attention::
-   **Transactional Machine Learning : The Machine Learning Platform for Real-Time Data Streams**
+   **Transactional Machine Learning : The Machine Learning and AI Platform for Real-Time Data Streams**

    TML Is Based On the Belief that **"Fast data requires fast machine learning and AI for fast decision-making"** that provides **a faster way to build advanced, scalable, cost- effective and secure real-time solutions that can be built by anyone.**